A query from a reader made me take a deep breath and finally admit that I’m a weird word as well as a person.

 Incidentally, the ancient standard of four sheets is the source of quire, which comes via Old French from the Latin for four.
 Later, the link to a specific number of leaves was lost and quire could be any number of sheets; later still it settled on 24 but is now 25, twenty of which make up a ream of 500 sheets.

-[You’re going to ask about my family name.
-It has nothing to do with bookbinding, but derives from Spanish Quiñones, originally a word meaning a type of shared farming tenancy that comes from the Latin for five.
+[My family name actually has nothing to do with bookbinding, but derives from Spanish Quiñones, originally a word meaning a type of shared farming tenancy that comes from the Latin for five.
 The first member of the English family came over from the Dutch Republic, formerly the Spanish Netherlands, with William of Orange at the Glorious Revolution of 1688.
 The family has spread to the US, Canada, Australia and elsewhere.]